Applied Mat Unusual Options Activity - Applied Mat (NASDAQ:AMAT)

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for Applied Mat options trades today is 900.11 with a total volume of 962.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Applied Mat's big money trades within a strike price range of $105.0 to $130.0 over the last 30 days.
+Looking at the volume and open interest is a powerful move while trading options.
+This data can help you track the liquidity and interest for Applied Mat's options for a given strike price.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Applied Mat's whale trades within a strike price range from $95.0 to $125.0 in the last 30 days.

 Applied Mat Option Volume And Open Interest Over Last 30 Days